LenHodgeman/digitalpersona-access-management-services/docs/wes.md

   <td valign="top">JSON Web Token of the Security Officer.
 The Security Officer should use the DigitalPersona Web AUTH Service to authenticate himself and acquire this token.
 The token must be valid for the call to succeed.
 To be valid, a token must be:
 	<BR><BR>
 	1. Issued no longer than 10 minutes before the operation,<BR>2.
 One of the Primary credentials must be used to acquire this token and<BR>3.
 The token owner must have a rights to enroll user in the DigitalPersona database (LDS version) or in Active Directory (AD version).<BR><BR>
 	NOTE: This parameter is optional.
-If the user has the rights to enroll himself (i.e. self-enrollment is allowed), the caller may provide "null" to this parameter.<BR><BR>
+If the user has the rights to enroll himself (i.e. self-enrollment is allowed), the caller may provide "null" to this parameter.<td>
 	</tr>
 	<tr>
 	<td>user</td>